yamanzholov/image-inpainting/README.rst

 Each directory contains config file with necessary configurations to replicate the results.
 To train the network run train.py script in needed directory.
 Inference.py makes predictions on test set.
+Full report is also available in the repository.